 Village Hive Project

 Research shows that children who have access to quality education throughout primary and secondary school are more likely to have a secure income and adequate standard of living, stable families, and be active and productive members of society.
 They are also less likely to commit crimes, place high demands on the public health care system and be enrolled in social support programs.
-Investing in public education is far more cost-effective and
+Investing in public education is far more cost-effective than paying for the social and economic consequences of underfunded, low-quality public schools.

 The Village Hive strengthens public primary schools, public high schools and the public teacher training college through four key activities: